-The following classification resulted from the 2018 OECD/IDB Survey on Strategic Human Resources Management which also used the same definitions as in the 2016 OECD Survey on Composition of Employees in Central/Federal governments.
-Such classification defines the four main hierarchical levels on occupations.
-These definitions are broadly based on the International Standard Classification of Occupations (ISCO) maintained by the International Labour Organisation, and full definitions are available via the following link: www.ilo.org/public/english/bureau/stat/isco/isco08/index.htm.
-The classification of Occupations (ISCO-08) developed by the International Labour Organization (ILO).
+The following classification resulted from the 2020 OECD Survey on Public Service Leadership and Capability, which also used the same definitions as in the 2020 OECD Survey on the Composition of the Workforce in Central/Federal Governments.
+This classification defines the four main hierarchical levels of occupations.

+The classification and the definition of the occupations are an adaptation of the International Standard Classification of Occupations (ISCO 08) developed by the International Labour Organization (ILO).
+Full definitions are available at www.ilo.org/public/english/bureau/stat/isco/isco08/index.htm.

 The reason for the adaptation is that not all countries follow the ISCO model to classify their occupations in government, as the occupations included at the national level may differ due to specific legal and administrative frameworks.

-Table B.1.
+Table D.1.
 Classification and definition of occupations

-Top Managers
+Top managers

-D1 Managers (part of ISCO-08 1112) are top public servants just below the minister or Secretary of State/ junior minister.
+D1 Managers (part of ISCO-08 1112) are top public servants just below the minister or secretary of state/ junior minister.
 They can be a member of the senior civil service and/or appointed by the government or head of government.
 They advise government on policy matters, oversee the interpretation and implementation of government policies and, in some countries, have executive powers.
-D1 managers may be entitled to attend some cabinet/council of ministers meetings, but they are not part of the Cabinet/council of ministers.
+D1 managers may be entitled to attend some cabinet/council of ministers meetings, but they are not part of the cabinet/council of ministers.
 They provide overall direction and management to the ministry/secretary of state or a particular administrative area.
 In countries with a system of autonomous agencies, decentralised powers, flatter organisations and empowered managers, D1 managers will correspond to Director Generals.

 D2 Managers (part of ISCO-08 11 and 112) are just below D1 managers.
 They formulate and review the policies and plan, direct, co-ordinate and evaluate the overall activities of the ministry or special directorate/unit with the support of other managers.
 They may be part of the senior civil service.
 They provide guidance in the co-ordination and management of the programme of work and leadership to professional teams in different policy areas.
 They determine the objectives, strategies, and programmes for the particular administrative unit / department under their supervision.